RetroCro/TurtleWoW-Mods/README.md

 # 🆘🆘 Troubleshooting / FAQ 🆘🆘

 ## 🔎 How to get Support 🔍
-Post all the relevant info to the discord support channel (link at the top of this guide):
+Post all the relevant info to the [discord support channel](https://discord.com/channels/466622455805378571/691438750185553950):

 - Laptop or Desktop - Custom/Prebuild?
 Model?
 - Graphics Card - Dedicated AMD/Nvidia, Internal/CPU, Combination?
 Model/Driver.
 - Operating System - Windows, MacOS, Virtual Machine, or some hipster nix distro?
 - Screenshots or video of the issue
-- Your settings - In-Game, Addons, or Config Files?
+- Your settings - In-Game/Config Files?
+- What Addons are you using?
 - Error Logs
 - What changes/tweaks/mods/etc have you added/modified/removed?
-- How you start the game - Launcher, WoW.exe, VanillaFixes, other?
+- How do you start the game?
+Using the Launcher?
+Clicking WoW.exe?
+Using VanillaFixes?
+Other?
 - When does the issue occur?
 - What things you've tried so far to fix the issue...